Prayer Quilts, patterns and how you can do this too.

 Sew... that's the way you do it, huh?

 Yes, you can do this.
-We've taught adults and children who've never sewn a
+We've taken adults and children who've never sewn a

-stitch before how to sew these squares together.
+stitch before and taught them to sew these squares together.
 All it

 takes is a simple straight stitch, pretty close together, a 1/4 inch